Voivodeni: Demographics

-According to the last census, in 2011, the population of the Voivodeni commune was 1,756 inhabitants.
+According to the 2011 census, the population of the Voivodeni commune was 1,756 inhabitants.
 This was a decrease from the last census, in 2002, when 1,957 were living in the commune.
 Of the inhabitants, about 60% were Hungarian, while the rest were either Romanian (28.4%) or Roma (9.05%), with about 2% having an unknown ethnicity.
 This means that the commune has a (Székely) Hungarian majority.

-In terms of religious belief, most are Reformed (about 57%), while the rest are either Orthodox (about 28%), Seventh-Day Adventists (about 4%), Jehovah's Witnesses (3.4%), Roman Catholic (2.5%) or non-religious (1.6%).
+In terms of religious belief, most are Reformed (about 57%), while the rest are either Orthodox (about 28%), Seventh-Day Adventists (about 4%), Jehovah's Witnesses (3.4%), Roman Catholic (2.5%), or non-religious (1.6%).
 About 2% of the population had religious beliefs that cannot be determined.

 Present day

 The commune of Voivodeni is administered by a mayor and a local council which is composed of 11 councilors.
 The Mayor is Vasile Boer, from the Social Democratic Party, who was elected in 2012.
 The local council has the following composition of political parties after local elections in 2016: